 Cave Suit– This is a coverall-type piece of clothing.
 It’s designed to provide some protection and insulation at the same time.
-What makes this a great choice though, is that it will protect your clothing.
-Dirt and mud are going to be your companion in the caves, so the cave suit is a great choice.
+What makes this a great choice, though, is that it will protect your clothing.
+Dirt and mud will be your companion in the caves, so the caving suit is a great choice.

 Insulating Socks– This is an area where your sock choice matters.
 You’ll be on your feet almost the entire time in the cave.
-Hiking socks with proper cushioning makes a great choice.
+Hiking socks with proper cushioning make a great choice.
 If you know that you’re going to get wet, then socks made of neoprene are a great choice as well.

 Multiple Lighting Sources– Caving headlamps work best for caving, and make sure that your source attaches firmly onto your helmet.
 You also want to have a backup lighting source, such as a second headlamp or a flashlight.

 Food and Drink– This is an area where you may want to pay more attention.
 If you did get lost, having adequate water would quickly become essential.
-Granola bars, trail mix, and anything that can handle rough travel are your best choices.
+Granola bars, trail mix, and anything that can handle rough travel is your best choices.
 You can bring a meal as well if you’re planning to be gone for an extended period.
 Water works best in durable plastic or metal bottles.
-Some people like the platypus bottles, but they can puncture.
+Some people like platypus bottles, but they can puncture.
 Disposable water bottles often crack as well, so avoid these as much as possible.

 Waterproof Pack– Any bag that has a secure closure will work.
 Zippers and velcro get clogged with mud and sand quickly, so a typical backpack may not be your best choice.
-You can purchase a caving bag but look for something that has enough room to store your gear while being waterproof.
+You can purchase a caving bag but look for something with enough room to store your gear while being waterproof.